yd-kwon/MatNet/README.md

    * all "20"'s are changed to "50"
    * "path" and "epoch" in the "tester_params" are correctly pointing to the saved model
    * test batch size is decreased (by a factor of something like 4)

+### Saved Trained Models
+   Trained models for ATSP are provided with the codes.<br>
-   Also, note that trained model files for FFSP-MatNet are too large to upload here.
-We provide the trained model as link below.
+   However, the sizes of the trained model files for FFSP-MatNet are too large to upload here.
+So we provide them as links below.
    * [MatNet_saved_models_FFSP.zip](https://drive.google.com/file/d/1tvAtDG8MEfwyuSjAVWjw6ZoEGOAHTZSy/view?usp=sharing) (size: 358MB)
       * [MatNet_saved_models_N100](https://drive.google.com/drive/folders/1Iymra5DjVfZe_lAXO7NcZnSa-foZjqBP?usp=sharing) (size: 119MB)
       * [MatNet_saved_models_N50](https://drive.google.com/drive/folders/1X8IrBN4KPmbd9vkizv-kGVx_PiRIAZ_M?usp=sharing) (size: 119MB)